Spike (musician)

 As a solo performer, Spike has collaborated with Tyla of The Dogs D'Amour, and released five solo studio albums.
-In March 2022, fellow Quireboys members announced that Spike had been fired from the band, leading to an ongoing dispute about ownership of the Quireboys name.
+In March 2022, fellow Quireboys members claimed that Spike had been fired from the band, which Spike disputed.
+Spike proceeded to form a new version of the band, with his ex-bandmates changing their name.

 Career

 Jonathan Gray was born in Newcastle upon Tyne and grew up in Northern England.
-At age 17, he moved down to London where, eventually, he would form the rock band the Quireboys with Guy Bailey in 1984.
+At age 17, he moved down to London where he formed the rock band the Quireboys with Guy Bailey in 1984.
 After various tours and singles, Spike with the Quireboys released their debut album A Bit of What You Fancy (1990), which went to number two on the UK Albums Chart.
 The band gained significant success, but their second album Bitter Sweet & Twisted (1993) did not quite have the impact of the first.

 After the Quireboys split up in 1993, he played in the United States, in Los Angeles, California, with a band called God's Hotel.
 He also sang lead vocals on a cover of Hank Williams's country classic "Hey Good Lookin'", with C.C.
 DeVille from the American glam-metal band Poison, for the soundtrack of the comedy film Son in Law (1993) that starred Pauly Shore.

 Spike decided to record in other projects; the first was in 1994 with Darrell Bath of the English rock and roll band the Dogs D'Amour.
 The recording, Take Out Some Insurance, was an album of covers, featuring songs from old blues artists, and was released under the artist name Spike an' Darrell.

 Soon after, Spike moved back to Newcastle and, in 1996, he recorded with another member of the Dogs D'Amour – this time it was frontman Tyla, with whom he recorded the album Flagrantly Yours, under the artist name Spike and Tyla's Hot Knives.

 In 1998, Spike recorded his first solo album Blue Eyed Soul.

 The Quireboys reformed in 2001 with a new line-up and have released six new albums since that time.

 Spike's second solo studio album, It's a Treat to Be Alive, was released in 2005, followed by So Called Friends in 2008.